RobinNagpal/ChainedAssets/tasks/react-tree-map.md

 ### React Tree Map Component

 When generating code using Chat GPT, make sure to pass these constraints:
+##### Typescript
+- Always uses types explicitly.
+No `any` type.
+- Always mention to types for all functions and variables and components.

 ##### Styling
 - We have tailwind css in our project.
 So, use tailwind css classes.